TaiDuc1001/JapanAce/README.md

 This project is licensed under the **Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International** license.
 See the [LICENSE](./LICENSE) file for details.

 ## :rotating_light: Features
-EngAce offers a suite of tools and functionalities aimed at making English learning more accessible, enjoyable, and efficient.
+JapanAce offers a suite of tools and functionalities aimed at making English learning more accessible, enjoyable, and efficient.
 The app is designed with four main features as below.

 ### 1. Intelligent Dictionary
 ![Image](https://i.imgur.com/31vNBVJ.png)